infusion/jQuery-Paging/README.md

 - page: The current page to start on
 - format: A format string, look at Format
 - lock: Boolean to lock/disable the pager for a while (see examples/lock.html)
-- lapping: The number of elements to overlap over the coming pages.
+- lapping: The number of elements to overlap over the coming pages, [see](http://www.xarg.org/2016/10/derivation-of-pagination-calculation/).
 - circular: Boolean if next/prev buttons are allowed to go circular
 - onClick: Raw callback to be called instead of the `onSelect` precedure (see examples/onclick.html)
 - onFormat: Called for every `format` directive.
 See Format